Pictures of Katahdin Sheep

 In 2011, the state of Texas was having a bad drought.
 I made a logistical error waiting too long to order hay for the winter.
 The problem was that all the regular suppliers of hay were selling to cattle ranches in Texas.
 I literally could not buy hay.
 Even my neighbors had already contracted all their surplus to be sold in Texas.

 I had no choice, I had to thin my flock.
 I sold all the sheep except one Ram, Andy, and Two Ewes, Golda and Brownie.
-Every sheep I have now are offspring from those two girls and Andy.
+Every sheep I have now are offspring of those two girls and Andy.
 This year Golda and Brownie are retiring.
 I’ll be getting four new Ewes in August and we’ll start the process again.

 Winter is a tough time for the girls.
 They love to forage, but there isn’t much to find when the ground is covered with snow.
 Every day I take a bucket of cracked corn and sweet feed to a trough.
 When the girls see me they come running.
 I call the sweet feed “sheep crack” because they just can’t get enough of it.